google/new-project/README.md

 ## How to use this template

-1 Check it out from GitHub
+1. Check it out from GitHub.
     * There is no reason to fork it.
-1 Create a new local repository and copy the files from this repo into it.
+1. Create a new local repository and copy the files from this repo into it.
-1 Develop your new project!
+1. Develop your new project!

 ``` shell
 git clone https://github.com/google/new-project